 This key issue aims to study how the data traffic of an MA PDU Session can be switched between one non-3GPP access path, from the UE to a N3IWFin a PLMN, and another non-3GPP access path, from the UE to a TNGF in the same PLMN.

-Editor's note: It is FFS whether traffic switching between two non-3GPP access paths using two N3IWFs, or two TNGFs, can also be considered.

 The following topics are considered:

 - How the UE can register to 5GC in order to enable switching the traffic from one non-3GPP access path to another non-3GPP access path.